Codearte/gradle-nexus-staging-plugin/README.md

 and use its `publishToNexus` task to upload/publish artifacts to Nexus (instead of vanilla `publish...` from Gradle).
 It integrates seamlessly with gradle-nexus-staging-plugin to release to Maven Central (especially with 0.20.0+) - noother changes are required.
 What's more, with that
 [enhancement](https://github.com/marcphilipp/nexus-publish-plugin/issues/11) implemented the releasing to Nexus will be even more reliable
 (e.g. an ability to run multiple releases for the same staging profile).
+See [my blog post](https://solidsoft.wordpress.com/2019/02/22/reliable-releasing-to-maven-central-from-travis-using-gradle-2019-edition/) for sample configuration.

 However, there is one caveat. `uploadArchives` from the `maven` plugin is [not supported](https://github.com/marcphilipp/nexus-publish-plugin/issues/8) by nexus-publish-plugin (only `publish...` from `maven-publish`).